martishin/spring-webflux-kotlin-coroutines-example/README.md

-REST API service builded using:
+REST API service built using:
 * WebFlux
 * Kotlin with coroutines
 * R2DBC with PostgreSQL